snegastud/JavaScriptTheory/README.md

 >`BigInt`  BigInt is used to store very large integers that exceed the safe limit of the Number data type.
 >**Example** const amount = 123456789012345678901234567890n;

+**Why are Primitive Data Types Immutable?**
+>Primitive data types are immutable because once a value is created, JavaScript doesn't modify that original value.
+If we assign a new value, JavaScript creates a new value and the variable starts referencing it.

 **Non-Primitive Data Types**
 >*These store collections of values or more complex entities.*
 >